Communities and Cohesion

 Assessment and Progress Lead

 Rehana Parveen is a former solicitor and a former senior tutor at The University of Law.
 Rehana joined the University of Birmingham Law School in 2012 and completed her doctoral thesis exploring Muslim women’s experiences of using religious tribunals (shari’a councils) and comparing this to their experiences of using state law.
 Rehana currently works as a Senior Lecturer in the ...

 Professor of Migration and Superdiversity

-Jenny Phillimore is Director of the Institute for Research into Superdiversity (IRis) and Professor of Migration and Superdiversity.
-She is a world leading scholar in refugee integration, superdiversity and access to social welfare with a particular focus on public health, as well as publishing and development of the community research methodology.
+Jenny Phillimore is Professor of Migration and Superdiversity.
+She is a world leading scholar in refugee integration, superdiversity and access to social welfare with a particular focus on public health.
+Jenny is also an expert on Community Sponsorship.